 59 Any employer who terminates for cause the employment of a member shall report the termination to the college where the employer reasonably believes the cause is professional incompetence or professional misconduct.

 Employment restriction

-60 No proprietor shall knowingly employ or continue to employ a person who is not a licensed pharmacist to prepare, compound, dispense or sell drugs.
+60 No proprietor shall knowingly employ or continue to employ a person who is not a licensed pharmacist or a licensed pharmacy technician to prepare, compound, dispense or sell drugs.

 Review by Legislative Assembly